Medication & Drug Testing

 - If the medication is on the prohibited list: Download US Athlete Medication Exemption Form (TUE).

 You will need to work with your prescribing doctor, who must provide supporting documentation.
-If the medication is for Asthma: Download additional information about TUE’s and Asthma.
-If the medication is for ADHD: Download additional information about TUE’s and ADHD.
+If the medication is for Asthma: Download additional information and a checklist for TUE’s and Asthma.
+If the medication is for ADHD: Download additional information and a checklist for TUE’s and ADHD.

 - Email a copies of the completed TUE Form and supporting documentation to info “at” athleteswithoutlimits.org.
-We will work with the U.S. Anti-Doping Agency (USADA) to get a their required signature, and will then forward the application to the INAS Medical Officer for final approval.
+We will have the form endorsed by our US Medical Officer and will then forward the application to the INAS Medical Officer for final approval.

 Questions: Please feel free to contact us if you have any questions.